zcanter/aframe-scatterplot/README.md

 *Can I only use geospacial data?*

 No, you can use non-geospacial data as long as it is formatted in the style shown above.
-It is important to note though that if two spacial dimensions share a unit of measurement (i.e. x and y dimensions are both in kelvin) you should specify this in the relationship option (detailed in options below).
+It is important to note though that if two spacial dimensions share a unit of measurement (i.e. x and y dimensions are both in kelvin) you should specify this in the relationship option (detailed in API below).

 *How many fields can I have?*